Flight-Free-UK/flight_free_uk_website/source/posts_travel/top-10-grounded-holidays.html.markdown

 The seafood-lovers paradise of San Sebastian/Donostia is an easy journey from the UK, with two main options: by train or coach down through France, or by ferry across the Bay of Biscay.

-T﻿ravelling by train is the quickest option, with day trains or a sleeper train bringing you to Hendaye on the France/Spanish border, from where you can take a metro into Spain and on to San Sebastian.
+T﻿ravelling by train is the quickest option, with direct trains from Paris bringing you to Hendaye on the France/Spanish border, from where you can take a metro into Spain and on to San Sebastian.

 #### 6. Camber Sands